SameedIrfan7/AIML-Supervised-Learning-project/README.md

 ## Install Dependencies:
 pip install -r requirements.txt
-Run the Jupyter Notebook or Python Script:

-jupyter notebook  # or python main_script.py
+Run the Jupyter Notebook or Python Script: jupyter notebook  # or python main_script.py

-Results
+## Results
 The project includes visualizations using Matplotlib and Seaborn to help understand the patterns in the data and the decisions made by the machine learning models.

 ## Future Work
 Feature engineering and selection for improved model performance.
 Fine-tuning hyperparameters for each algorithm.
 Exploring additional machine learning algorithms.
-Deployment of the model as a web application.
+Deployment of the model as a web application in upcoming days using either Django or Flask.

 ## Acknowledgments
 The dataset used in this project is sourced from Kaggle.